ouchitaikoproject/OuchiTaikoProject/README.md

 ### **Manual Single Pad Threshold Adjustment**

-💡 **Note:** If you prefer automated calibration, use the **Taiko-Tune™ Auto-Calibration System** above - it's faster and more accurate.
+💡 **Note:** If you prefer automated calibration, use the **Auto Calibrate System** above - it's faster and more accurate.

-Use this method when you want precise manual control over individual drum sensitivity values, or need to fine-tune after Taiko-Tune calibration.
+Use this method when you want precise manual control over individual drum sensitivity values, or need to fine-tune after Auto Calibrate.

 ---